lynneyun/ITP-Documentation/Programming_from_A_to_Z/Final Project/Final Project for A2Z- CFG Fractals.md

 * Read *[An Introduction to Fractals](http://paulbourke.net/fractals/fracintro/)* by Paul Bourke
 * Watch the TED Talk [Fractals: a world in a grain of sand](https://www.youtube.com/watch?v=DHNooAe44dY) by Ben Weiss

+### Questions:
+* It seems that Dan has an exercise that seems to imply that individual parts can be moved, is this for non-CFG fractals or can this be applied to CFG fractals as well?
+And on a related note, is it possible to keep track of each 'branching' point (or is it impractical with CFG)?